JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 #### Inconsistent Behaviour

 # References
+1. Abramsky, Samson.
+“The Lazy Lambda Calculus.”
+Declarative Programming, March 1, 2002.
+2. Ariola, Zena M., John Maraist, Martin Odersky, Matthias Felleisen, and Philip Wadler.
+“A Call-by-Need Lambda Calculus.”
+In Proceedings of the 22nd ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, 233–246.
+POPL ’95.
+New York, NY, USA: Association for Computing Machinery, 1995. https://doi.org/10.1145/199448.199507.

-1. Michaelson, Greg.
+3. Michaelson, Greg.
 An Introduction to Functional Programming Through Lambda Calculus.
 Courier Corporation, 2011.
-2. Turner, David.
+4. Turner, David.
 “Church’s Thesis and Functional Programming.”
 JOURNAL OF UNIVERSAL COMPUTER SCIENCE 10 (2004): 187–209.

 If you would like to comment on this post, the comments section is [here](https://github.com/JonathanLorimer/personal-website-builder/issues/2)